 Now, you face the dilemma: pay the ransom to restore three weeks of lost data, or cease operations to recreate the weeks worth of lost data.
 The costs of either option are often debilitating.
 In many cases, it’s enough to put the company out of business.

 Even the greatest NFL defensive lines of all time let some get through.
 They can’t buy insurance to protect against those scores, but you can.
 A cyber liability policy can cover:

 The good news is, the more you’re doing up front to protect your data and systems from the threat of cybercrime, the less you’ll pay to have this line of defense against the third-largest economy!

 ©All Rights Reserved.
 May, 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM

-Gary Kirshenbaum is the Director of the Global Trade Risk Management division (AGT) and a Vice President at Alper Services.
-Under his guidance, AGT provides companies the ability to strategically manage their commercial trade risk, both domestic and export, as well as to mitigate political risk involving international business investments.
-Alper Services is a Chicago-based…
+Gary is a Vice President of Alper Services, an Alera Group company, and the Director of the Alper Global Trade Risk Management Division (AGT).
+Under his guidance, AGT provides companies the ability to strategically manage their commercial trade risk, both domestic and export, as well as mitigating political risk involving international business investments.
+Risk Management…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.